 - Look at the resources on this website, especially the ‘regulations and guidance‘ and ‘links‘ pages.

 Using your research findings, think about how you can respond to the different stages of an incident where you are denied access or discriminated against.
 Make a note or think about clear and firm responses you can use to challenge common excuses.
 Get feedback on your planned responses from trusted people.
-If you have a communication impairment, consider how you can deal with the barrier of people understanding you, possibly by using things like pre-printed cards or pre-recorded messages of common responses.
+Consider if you can be perceived or framed badly because of impairment characteristics.

 Spend some time reading our ‘evidence gathering‘ page as preparation in case you have to make a post-incident complaint.